jmtcsngr/dalliance/npg_ranger/README.rst

 * Works with Apache basic auth
 * Our reference are supported if they are in 2bit format (output from faToTwoBit)
-* Basic cache for zoom in
+* Basic cache for zoom in, delay/accumulate multiple fast zooming (out) requests to mitigate risk of flooding server.

 Pending
 -------